Esmy101/Portfolio/README.md

 ## Description

-A website that displays my contact information, skills and about me.
+A most updated portfolio that displays my contact information, skills and projects.

 ## Table of Contents